OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-07.md

 ## Ezra 7:2

-the son of Shallum, the son of Zadok, the son of Ahitub,
+descendant of Shallum, descendant of Zadok, descendant of Ahitub,

 ## Ezra 7:3

-the son of Amariah, the son of Azariah, the son of Meraioth,
+descendant of Amariah, descendant of Azariah, descendant of Meraioth,

 ## Ezra 7:4

-the son of Zerahiah, the son of Uzzi, the son of Bukki,
+descendant of Zerahiah, descendant of Uzzi, descendant of Bukki,

 ## Ezra 7:5

-the son of Abishua, the son of Phinehas, the son of Eleazar, the son of Aaron the chief priest.
+descendant of Abishua, descendant of Phinehas, descendant of Eleazar, descendant of Aaron the chief priest.

 ## Ezra 7:6